knighthawk754/devops-interview/README.md

 32) What does Git revert command do.
 33) How can we change default port number of Jenkins.
 34) What are sticky sessions.
+    **Sticky Sessions** (also known as **Session Affinity**) in AWS are a feature used in **Elastic Load Balancing (ELB)** to ensure that a client is consistently directed to the same backend server (EC2 instance) during a session.
+This is important for applications that require session persistence, meaning a user's session data (e.g., login state, cart items) must be stored on a specific server for the duration of their interaction with the application.
 35) What is a difference between Poll SCM and Build Periodically.
 36) How do you maintain backup in Jenkins.
 37) What are views in Jenkins.
 How do we create views.